-These are the expenditures that are spent on more tangible items or services that relate to tangible assets.
+These are the expenses that is spent on more tangible items or services that relate to tangible assets.

 These items usually last more than two years, however some last between 1 to 2 years.

-Example of such is paying for the purchase of a computer, office furniture, paying for legal services that relate to the acquisition of a property.
+An example of such is paying for the purchase of a computer, or office furniture, and paying for legal services that relate to the acquisition of a property.

-These are expenditures on items that are not tangible or services that relate to that are not tangible.
+These are expenses that are not tangible or services that relate to those that are not tangible.

 Due to the nature of these items, they would need to be replaced yearly.

-Example of such is paying for accountancy, telephone or buying stationeries, buying consumables for business purpose.
+Example of such is paying for accountancy, telephone or buying stationeries and buying consumables for business purpose.